-• If there is no HRSA-funded statewide or regional network of pediatric mental health care teams that provide support to pediatric primary care sites as an integrated team, establish such a network of teams (a team must consist of at least one of each of the following: a case coordinator; a child and adolescent psychiatrist; and a licensed clinical mental health professional, such as a psychologist, social worker, or mental health counselor).
-Other providers caring for children and adolescents with behavioral disorders, such as developmental-behavioral pediatricians, pharmacists, and occupational therapists, may be included in teams.

-• If one or more statewide or regional networks currently exist, but are not HRSA-funded, support and improve such teams to begin providing any activities (A-I) outlined under section I. 1. of the NOFO that are not currently provided and improve the quality and breadth of those activities that are already provided.

-• If the state Title V Maternal and Child Health (MCH) Services Block Grant program is not the lead applicant for your proposal, you must discuss how you will develop, and/or maintain collaborative relationships between the proposed project and the state Title V MCH Program.
+- If there is no HRSA-funded statewide or regional network of pediatric mental health care teams that provide support to pediatric primary care sites as an integrated team, establish such a network of teams (a team must consist of at least one of each of the following: a care coordinator; a child and adolescent psychiatrist; and a licensed clinical behavioral health professional, such as a psychologist, social worker, or mental health counselor). - If one or more statewide or regional networks currently exist, but are not HRSA-funded, support and improve such teams to begin providing any activities (A-I) outlined under section I. 1. of the NOFO that are not currently provided and improve the quality and breadth of those activities that are already provided. - If the state Title V Maternal and Child Health (MCH) Services Block Grant program is not the lead applicant for your proposal, you must discuss how you will develop, and/or maintain collaborative relationships between the proposed project and the state Title V MCH Program.
 You can locate information on how to contact your state Title V MCH Program by visiting the MCHB web site.
-In your application, you must include a letter of support from the state Title V MCH Program in one attachment under Other Relevant Documents (Attachments 8-15).

-• Develop and maintain or identify and enhance a statewide or regional telehealth referral database, which contains information on community-based mental health and support service providers (including race and ethnicity information about providers, if possible), telehealth capabilities, and other information necessary to support the technical, legal, financial, and clinical aspects of telehealth delivery.
-Service delivery programs that address social determinants of health (SDOH) (e.g., housing, food insecurity, childcare, etc.) should also be included in the referral database.

-• Convene a diverse array of advisory board members comprised of key stakeholders and agencies needed to support a statewide or regional pediatric mental health care access program, which may include mental health, public health, pediatric health and behavioral clinicians, education, human services, and health insurers.
-HRSA strongly encourages that diversity, equity, and inclusion subject matter experts, and families have an active role on the advisory board.

-• Within the first year, initiate a project sustainability plan and enhance it over the remainder of the 4-year period of performance.

-• Following the end of the 4-year period of performance, sustain and disseminate key elements of your project that have been effective in improving practices and that have led to improved outcomes for the target population.
+In your application, you must include a letter of support from the state Title V MCH Program in one attachment under Other Relevant Documents (Attachments 8-15). - Develop and maintain or identify a statewide or regional telehealth referral database, which contains information on community-based mental health and support service providers (including race and ethnicity information about providers, if possible), telehealth capabilities, and other information necessary to support the technical, legal, financial, and clinical aspects of telehealth delivery.
+Service delivery programs that address social determinants of health (SDOH) (e.g., housing, food insecurity, childcare, etc.) should also be included in the referral database. - Convene a diverse array of advisory board members comprised of key stakeholders and agencies needed to support a statewide or regional pediatric mental health care access program, which may include mental health, public health, pediatric health and behavioral clinicians, education, human services, and health insurers.
+HRSA strongly encourages diversity, equity, and inclusion subject matter experts, and families to have an active role on the advisory board. - Within the first year, initiate a project sustainability plan and enhance it over the remainder of the 5-year period of performance. - Following the end of the 5-year period of performance, sustain and disseminate key elements of your project that have been effective in improving practices and that have led to improved outcomes for the target population.